 Please ensure all articles of clothing have the child's name written in them.

-In year 1 the children are rewarded for good behaviour with spotty stickers.
-They also receive Golden Time at the end of each week to celebrate their good behaviour.
+In year 1 the children are rewarded for good behaviour with spotty stickers and work towards special certificate for good behaviour.

 As a class they work together to achieve a class treat once a term, by achieving their class target throughout the term.